When RAG Hurts: Diagnosing and Mitigating Attention Distraction in Retrieval-Augmented LVLMs: Experiment

-\textbf{Datasets.} We evaluate \ours{} on three knowledge-based VQA (KBVQA) benchmarks: \textbf{OK-VQA} \citep{marino2019ok}, \textbf{E-VQA (Encyclopedic VQA)} \citep{mensink2023encyclopedic}, and \textbf{InfoSeek} \citep{chen2023can}.
-All three datasets require integrating visual evidence with external knowledge, making them suitable for assessing retrieval-augmented VLMs under different knowledge and context conditions.
-In particular, they differ in the granularity of required knowledge and the complexity of retrieved contexts, enabling a comprehensive analysis of attention behavior in RAG settings.
-Detailed dataset descriptions, preprocessing details and evaluation criteria are provided in Appendix~\ref{appendix:dataset}. \\ \textbf{Models}.
-We evaluate \ours{} on diverse LVLM families and scales, including LLaVA-1.5 (7B, 13B)~\citep{liu2023visual} and Qwen2.5-VL (3B, 7B)~\citep{bai2025qwen2}, representing both established open-source models and recent high-performance multimodal structures. \\ \textbf{Implementation Details.} We evaluate all models on the official testing splits of each dataset.
+\\ \textbf{Implementation Details.} We evaluate all models on the official testing splits of each dataset.
 To control variables and eliminate the impact of retriever performance on overall results, we primarily use the oracle chunks\footnote{Oracle chunks are not strictly equivalent to ground-truth chunks.
-A detailed explanation of how oracle chunks are constructed is provided in Appendix~\ref{appendix:dataset}.} \citep{lin2024preflmr}. \ours{} is applied to each layer in the LVLMs.
-In addition, we conduct experiments with real retrieval systems to validate our findings under practical settings, including an image-to-text retriever based on CLIP-L/14-336 \citep{radford2021learning} .
+A detailed explanation of how oracle chunks are constructed is provided in Appendix~\ref{appendix:dataset}.} \cite{lin2024preflmr}. \ours{} is applied to each layer in the LVLMs.
+In addition, we conduct experiments with real retrieval systems to validate our findings under practical settings, including an image-to-text retriever based on CLIP-L/14-336 \cite{radford2021learning} .
 All experiments are conducted on a single NVIDIA A100 GPU.
 To control randomness and ensure reproducibility, we use \textbf{greedy decoding} across all experimental settings with seed 0.
-We report result of $\alpha=0.5$. \\ \textbf{Baseline Methods.} We compare against representative training-free inference-time methods, grouped into two categories. (i) RAG-oriented methods, including CAD~\citep{shi2024trusting}, AdaCAD~\citep{wang2025adacad}, and ALFAR~\citep{anboosting}, which aim to calibrate or reweight retrieved textual context before or during generation. (ii) VLM hallucination mitigation methods, including DoLa~\citep{chuang2023dola}, VCD~\citep{leng2024mitigating}, OPERA~\citep{huang2024opera}, VHR~\citep{he2025cracking}, and SPIN~\citep{sarkar2025mitigating}, which intervene at decoding time to suppress LVLM hallucinations without additional training.
+We report result of $\alpha=0.5$. \\ \textbf{Baseline Methods.} We compare against representative training-free inference-time methods, grouped into two categories. (i) RAG-oriented methods, including CAD~\cite{shi2024trusting}, AdaCAD~\cite{wang2025adacad}, and ALFAR~\cite{anboosting}, which aim to calibrate or reweight retrieved textual context before or during generation. (ii) VLM hallucination mitigation methods, including DoLa~\cite{chuang2023dola}, VCD~\cite{leng2024mitigating}, OPERA~\cite{huang2024opera}, VHR~\cite{he2025cracking}, and SPIN~\cite{sarkar2025mitigating}, which intervene at decoding time to suppress LVLM hallucinations without additional training.
 All baselines are tuned or following official recommendations.
 Further details are provided in Appendix~\ref{appendix:baselines}.